Quadriffis/immortal-millionaire/6 - manage a budget.md

 Money played an important role for us children in the holidays.
 We each got 10 kunas a day to spend as we saw fit.
 In practice this meant it was icecream money.
 It's not that my parents didn't buy us icecream, but we didn't get to decide when they would buy us frozen deliciousness.

-After having breakfast we would spend the morning arguing what was the best iceccream to get:
+After having breakfast we would spend the morning arguing what was the best icecream to get:

 - The water based sticks were cheap so we would get 5 of them
 - The creamy icecreams were more expensive, often allowing only 1 a day